Buitreraptor

-Buitreraptor (meaning "La Buitrera seizer") is a genus of dromaeosaurid dinosaurs that lived during the Late Cretaceous of Argentina at the Candeleros Formation.
+Buitreraptor (meaning "La Buitrera seizer") is a genus of unenlagiine theropod dinosaurs that lived during the Late Cretaceous of Argentina at the Candeleros Formation.
 Buitreraptor was described in 2005 and the type species is Buitreraptor gonzalezorum.
 It was rooster-sized and had a very elongated head with many small teeth.

 History of discovery

 Four specimens of Buitreraptor were found in 2004 in sandstone in Patagonia, Argentina during an excavation led by Sebastián Apesteguia, researcher of CONICET at the Fundacion Felix de Azara - Maimonides University, and Peter Makovicky, curator of dinosaurs at the Field Museum in Chicago.
 Buitreraptor is from the early Late Cretaceous Candeleros Formation, dating to the Cenomanian-Turonian ages approximately 98 to 97 million years ago, when South America was an isolated continent like Australia today.
 It was uncovered in a famous fossil site named La Buitrera, the "vulture roost".
 Although dinosaurs are rare in this site, another nearby site had earlier yielded the giant Giganotosaurus, one of the largest known carnivorous dinosaurs.

 Buitreraptor gonzalezorum is the only known species of the genus Buitreraptor.
 It was named by Peter Makovicky, Sebastián Apesteguía and Federico Agnolín.
 The genus name means "vulture raider", from the Spanish word buitre meaning vulture, in reference to La Buitrera, and Latin raptor, "seizer".
 The specific name honours the González brothers, Fábian and Jorge, who realised much of the actual excavation and preparation of the fossils.
 The holotype specimen, MPCA 245, consists of a partial skeleton with skull of an adult individual.
 The paratype is MPCA 238, a sacrum with a right pelvis and right hindlimb.
 The skull of the holotype was described in detail in 2017, while 2018 saw a slew of new papers on the anatomy of the genus.
 These include descriptions of new specimens, a study on the tail anatomy of the genus, and a general overview of the postcrania of multiple specimens.